Two Turkana herdsmen, one carrying a Kalashnikov, the other carrying a traditional staff and ekicholong stool.

 In January of this year, the UK oil company Tullow Oil announced a seventh successful well in the Turkana region.
-The latest finds bring the quantity of crude discovered by Tullow to an estimated 600 million barrels, and analysts say there is potential for a billion barrels more.
-Oil-industry professionals say the boom is going to be “transformational” for the region, but it remains to be seen whether the region will be transformed into a prosperous, wealthy, and peaceful community, or into an ugly battleground where tribes and government troops are locked in a bloody fight over resources.
+The latest finds bring the quantity of crude discovered by Tullow to an estimated 600 million barrels, and analysts say there is potential for one billion barrels more.
+Oil industry professionals say the boom is going to be “transformational” for the region, but it remains to be seen whether the region will be transformed into a prosperous, wealthy and peaceful community, or into an ugly battleground where tribes and government troops are locked in a bloody fight over resources.

 A Turkana woman in the village of Kainuk talks about the conflict with rivals, the Pokot people.

 The woman isn't alone in worrying that the oil discoveries might lead to increased violence.
-David Ekwee—the speaker for the Kenyan senate and a former Turkana member of parliament—has voiced concerns that the conflict could escalate rapidly.
-He warns that if issues concerning revenue sharing and community-land ownership aren't dealt with quickly and fairly, the situation may morph into a Nigeria-style oil insurgency.
+David Ekwee – Kenya's Speaker for the Senate and a former Turkana member of parliament – has voiced concerns that the conflict could escalate rapidly.
+He warns that if issues concerning revenue sharing and community land ownership aren't dealt with quickly and fairly, the situation may morph into a Nigeria-style oil insurgency.

-Speaking over the telephone ahead of my trip, he said, “If the tribes feel hard done-by or cheated out of their land, there will be a bloodbath.
-In regions like Turkana, issues can simmer under the surface for a long time, and then a single event can spark a riot, like a small match lighting a large fire.”
+Speaking over the telephone ahead of my trip, he said, “If the tribes feel hard done by or cheated out of their land, there will be a bloodbath.
+In regions like Turkana, issues can simmer under the surface for a long time, then a single event can spark a riot, like a small match lighting a large fire.”

-At the moment, the ongoing conflict consists mainly of cattle-rustling raids that can mobilize hundreds of combatants armed with automatic weaponry, and can see as many as 2,000 animals changing hands.
+At the moment, the ongoing conflict consists mainly of cattle-rustling raids that can mobilise hundreds of combatants armed with automatic weaponry, and can see as many as two thousand animals changing hands.

 The two tribes also occasionally lay siege to each other's villages in an attempt to take control of territory.
 One incident in November saw a whole village and a police camp besieged by armed men for nearly a week, forcing authorities to use helicopters to deliver food and rescue a trapped local journalist.

 “In the old days, it wasn't so bad,” explains a tall, powerful-looking woman when we eventually arrive in Kainuk.
-“It was in the 80s when the Kalashnikov arrived, and then it started to become serious.”
+“It was in the eighties when the Kalashnikov arrived that it started to become serious.”

 A Turkana man rests at the side of the village's main road.

 Sarah calls over a boy who leads us through the village and introduces us to John Kalimon, one of the herdsmen who came under attack from Pokot raiders the previous day.
-“We were confronted by our neighbors two miles south of the village,” he says, smiling as he says the word neighbors.
+“We were confronted by our neighbours three kilometres south of the village,” he says, smiling as he says the word “neighbours”.

 “They shot at us from their hiding places, hitting one of my colleagues in the chest.
 We dropped to the floor and fought for our livelihoods.”

-"Villages like Kainuk need reservists like me to protect them," Kalimon says.
+"Villages like Kainuk need reservists like me to protect them," says John Kalimon.
 "Formal security forces do nothing to protect normal village people."